2022 Hamilton, Ontario, municipal election: Ward 4 - Hamilton East

-Ward 4's incumbent councillor, Sam Merulla was first elected in 2000.
+Ward 4's incumbent councillor, Sam Merulla, was first elected in 2000.
 Merulla announced his intention to retire in 2020.

 On the first day of nominations, incumbent Wards 11 & 12 (Ancaster-Glanbrook) HWDSB trustee Alex Johnstone registered for the Ward 4 councillor election.
 In a campaign launch video, Johnstone indicated she had actually lived in Ward 4 for six years.

 On the same day, doctoral candidate Angelica Hasbon registered to run.

-On 14 May, Max Francis of the "True Hamiltonian" clothing brand, announced he would be running for the Ward 4 seat.
+On 14 May, Max Francis of the "True Hamiltonian" clothing brand announced that he would be running for the Ward 4 seat.
 Francis generated controversy on 30 August when he posted a photo to Twitter posing with members of the Hamilton Police Service.
 In the post, Francis referred to himself as a "law and order" candidate.
 The post drew backlash from the community and prompted the Hamilton Police Service to issue a statement indicating they do not support any candidates in the election.
 Francis subsequently deleted the post.

 President of the HSR's union, ATU Local 107, Eric Tuck, registered to seek the seat on 5 July and was endorsed by the Hamilton and District Labour Council.